Back to blog

 return product

 Keep negative TTLs short.
-If the product is created one second after the miss is cached, users may keep seeing "not found" until the negative entry expires.
-Negative caching is a tool for reducing pressure, not a substitute for the source of truth.
+If the product is created a second after the miss is cached, users will keep seeing "not found" until that entry expires.
+Negative caching is there to relieve pressure, nothing more; the source of truth is still where the answer actually lives.

 Hot keys

-A cache can be healthy overall and still fail on one key.
-Examples:
+A cache can be perfectly healthy overall and still fall over on a single key.
+A few that tend to run hot:

 global leaderboard